Tallow: Food

 A significant use of tallow is for the production of shortening.
 It is also one of the main ingredients of the Native American food pemmican.
 With a smoke point of 480 F, tallow is traditionally used in deep frying and was preferred for this use until the rise in popularity of plant oils for frying.
-Before switching to pure vegetable oil in 1990, McDonald's cooked its French fries in a mixture of 93% beef tallow and 7% cottonseed oil.
+Before switching to vegetable oil with beef flavoring in 1990, McDonald's cooked its French fries in a mixture of 93% beef tallow and 7% cottonseed oil.
 According to a 1985 article in The New York Times, tallow was also used for frying at Burger King, Wendy's, Hardee's, Arby's, Dairy Queen, Popeyes, and Bob's Big Boy.
-Tallow is, however, making a comeback in certain nutrition circles.
-See also roux.

 Greaves

-Greaves (also graves) or cracklings is the fibrous matter remaining from rendering, typically pressed into cakes and used for animal feed, especially for dogs and hogs, or as fish bait.
-In the past, it has been both favored and shunned in dog food.
+Greaves (also graves) are similar to cracklings but not identical.
+They are the fibrous matter remaining from rendering of fat tissue, without the skin.
+They are used in some dishes, and they are also pressed into cakes and used for animal feed, especially for dogs and pigs, or as fish bait.
+In the past, the practice has been both favoured and shunned in dog food.